 Joseph Cotten was an unusual actor.
 Sure, he was handsome and funny and could play a variety of roles, but he was also a late bloomer.
 Born in 1905, he didn’t make his stage debut until 1930 and his film debut in 1938.
 The latter is due, of course, to a little-known group called the Mercury Players, and Cotten found himself on a roller-coaster ride, the crest of which was 1941’s Citizen Kane.

 Cotten was always a gifted storyteller, which prompted his parents to put him in acting lessons.
 However, he was more interested in sports, starting out as a lifeguard and playing small-time football.
-However, when he became a theater critic in Miami, his interest in acting was piqued.
+When he became a theater critic in Miami, his interest in acting was piqued.

 In 1934, Cotten was living and acting in New York, where he met one Orson Welles, and the rest, as they say, is history.
 Cotten and Welles became fast friends after working together on the CBS series, The American School of the Air.
 While the two of them were talking, in typical dramatic fashion, albeit inadvertantly, Welles emptied his pipe in a trash can and it caught fire.